netobserv/network-observability-console-plugin/README.md

 Both options will start the standalone console server on http://localhost:9001/.

-Note: there are currently no provided build of the standalone mode.
-If you're interested contributing, please [see this issue](https://github.com/netobserv/network-observability-console-plugin/issues/200).

-Also note: this will provide a single page showing the main Netflow Traffic page.
+Note: this will provide a single page showing the main Netflow Traffic page.
 However, the OpenShift Console integration goes further, by providing more views directly integrated in other pages.
 These views obviously cannot be rendered without the OpenShift Console.

 ## Cypress tests